nicncs/Fintech-AGI-Chat-UI/README.md

 Build your own GPT-4 chatbot frontend with this open source Next.js template!
 Simply add `OPENAI_API_KEY` as a Secret in this Repl.

-Don't have early access to GPT-4?
-Replace `gpt-4` with `gpt-3.5-turbo` in `pages/api/chat.js`.

-**Note: due to insanely high traffic, I have downgraded this to GPT 3.5 until further notice.**

 ## Getting Started